ChrisPaliqaw/linear_algebra_tools/README.md

 # linear_algebra_tools
-Demonstrates the creation of a simple ROS2 package containing a math library, and testing it with GTest.
-Developed using a git feature branch
+Demonstrates the creation of a simple ROS2 package containing a math library, and testing it with *GTest*.
+Developed using a *git* feature branch

 # Development process
 - Checked the project out to ros2_ws